 Q: What is the cutoff date for summer invoices?

-A: The last day to submit invoices is June 15th.
-Please note, this date is subject to change.
+A: The last day to submit invoices is near the end of the school year, and will be announced beforehand.
+Please note, this date is subject to change each year.

 Q: What is the cutoff date to order physical items from the Learning Fund?